 Adding TMG supplements to your regimen alongside NMN provides an extra source of methyl groups, which can help maintain the body’s methylation capacity.
 This is why many experts recommend pairing NMN with TMG or other methyl donors like B vitamins (such as vitamin B12, folate, and vitamin B6), choline, or phosphatidylcholine to support methylation.

-Should You Take NMN and TMG Together?
+Is it Ok to take NMN and TMG Together?

-It's generally okay to take either NMN or TMG on its own, but taking them together might help improve the performance of your NMN supplements by supporting the methylation process to maintain cellular balance.
+Yes, it's generally okay to take either NMN or TMG on its own, but taking them together might help improve the performance of your NMN supplements by supporting the methylation process to maintain cellular balance.

 Taking TMG may help to prevent the potential depletion of methyl groups, especially for those taking higher doses of NMN regularly.
 If you decide to take both, you need to consider the right ratios of each compound to make the most of them.